Render options

 To enable this feature using the UI, you need to check the Upload project files option under the Project settings.

-The project files will be available for download on the Render details page, and the URL to the project files will be available as well as in the Render API model under projectZipUrl
+The project files will be available for download on the Render details page, and the URL will also be exposed in the Render API model under the projectZipUrl field.

 curl -X POST \